The spice capsicum, the fruits of the genus

 interest to chemists and biochemists.
 Cayenne contains carotenoids and capsaicinoids.

 Cayenne pepper fruit (Capsicum annuum) is a blood-red warming herb that has an invigorating effect on several body systems.
-Additional beneficial herbs you may wish to consider are acai, curcumin, goji berry, mangosteen, and pomegranate.
+Additional beneficial herbs you may wish to consider are acai berry supplement, curcumin, goji berry, mangosteen, and pomegranate.

 Health benefit of cayenne pepper